 Without the involvement and cooperation of its people, any digital transformation project will struggle to maintain momentum, as a company's culture is a strong determining factor of its adaptability to change.

 As Marc Carrel-Billiard, Global Technology R&D Lead at Accenture says, "finding ways to help people across this digital divide and the culture shock that rapid change brings is just as important as the technology we use to get there."

 The challenge to businesses is to collaborate across functions despite disparate priorities, timelines, and lack of mutual familiarity.

-In light of the demands of digital transformation, the culture to aim for is one of continuous optimization, holistic improvement and a focus on what people need beyond the digital context.
-Without this, fragmented results and disjointed digital experiences are too often the outcome.
+In light of the demands of digital transformation, the culture to aim for is one of continuous optimisation, holistic improvement and a focus on what people need beyond the digital context.
+Without this, fragmented results and disjointed digital experiences are too often the outcomes.